De revolutionibus orbium coelestium: Ad lectorem

 Osiander's interest in astronomy was theological, hoping for "improving the chronology of historical events and thus providing more accurate apocalyptic interpretations of the Bible... [he shared in] the general awareness that the calendar was not in agreement with astronomical movement and therefore, needed to be corrected by devising better models on which to base calculations."
 In an era before the telescope, Osiander (like most of the era's mathematical astronomers) attempted to bridge the "fundamental incompatibility between Ptolemaic astronomy and Aristotlian physics, and the need to preserve both", by taking an 'instrumentalist' position.
 Only the handful of "Philosophical purists like the Averroists... demanded physical consistency and thus sought for realist models."

 Copernicus was hampered by his insistence on preserving the idea that celestial bodies had to travel in perfect circles — he "was still attached to classical ideas of circular motion around deferents and epicycles, and spheres."
 This was particularly troubling concerning the Earth because he "attached the Earth's axis rigidly to a Sun-centered sphere.
 The unfortunate consequence was that the terrestrial rotation axis then maintained the same inclination with respect to the Sun as the sphere turned, eliminating the seasons."
 To explain the seasons, he had to propose a third motion, "an annual contrary conical sweep of the terrestrial axis".
 It was not until the Great Comet of 1577, which moved as if there were no spheres to crash through, that the idea was challenged.
-In 1609, Kepler fixed Copernicus' theory by stating that the planets orbit the sun not in circles, but ellipses.
+In 1609, Johannes Kepler fixed Copernicus' theory by stating that the planets orbit the Sun not in circles, but ellipses.
 Only after Kepler's refinement of Copernicus' theory was the need for deferents and epicycles abolished.

 In his work, Copernicus "used conventional, hypothetical devices like epicycles...as all astronomers had done since antiquity. ...hypothetical constructs solely designed to 'save the phenomena' and aid computation".
 Ptolemy's theory contained a hypothesis about the epicycle of Venus that was viewed as absurd if seen as anything other than a geometrical device (its brightness and distance should have varied greatly, but they don't).
 "In spite of this defect in Ptolemy's theory, Copernicus' hypothesis predicts approximately the same variations."
 Because of the use of similar terms and similar deficiencies, Osiander could see "little technical or physical truth-gain" between one system and the other.
 It was this attitude towards technical astronomy that had allowed it to "function since antiquity, despite its inconsistencies with the principles of physics and the philosophical objections of Averroists."